GuenterQuast/mimoCoRB/builddoc/index.rst

 The package **mimoCoRB** provides a central component of each data acquisition system needed to record and pre-analyse data from randomly occurring processes.
-Typical examples are waveform data as provided by detectors common in quantum mechanical measurements, or in nuclear, particle physics and astro particle physics, e. g. photo tubes, Geiger counters, avalanche photo-diodes or modern SiPMs.
+Typical examples are waveform data as provided by detectors common in quantum mechanical measurements, or in nuclear physics, particle physics and astro particle physics, e. g. photo tubes, Geiger counters, avalanche photo-diodes or modern SiPMs.